yubainu/sibainu-engine/README.md

 ![License](https://img.shields.io/badge/License-All%20Rights%20Reserved-red)
 ![Tested on](https://img.shields.io/badge/Hardware-RTX%203050%20(4GB)-green)

+**TL;DR**: A 1% overhead geometric auditor that detects 54% of hallucinations with 88% precision on an RTX 3050.

 This project is a demonstration of a lightweight auditing layer designed to detect and suppress hallucinations (false outputs) in Transformer-based LLMs in real-time by observing geometric fluctuations in Hidden States during inference.

 ## 1. Geometric Detection Overview